The David Lynch Foundation Staff

 Far from the usual, Becky is an absurdly non boring accountant.
 Enthused by all things numbers, organized, and green, Becky enjoys baking, running, and the occasional Friends episode (a.k.a marathon).
 In addition to her work at DLF, she continues to maintain the books for a small non-profit, StartingBloc.
 Becky holds a degree in Accounting and Finance from University of Maryland, and has two pets at home, if you include her husband.

-Program Manager of Center for Leadership Performance
+Program Manager for the Center for Leadership Performance

 Executive Producer of DLF Live